rubocop-lts/rubocop-ruby3_2/README.md

 The purpose of this gem is to constrain the `rubocop` dependency of a project in a [SemVer compliant][semver]
-(Semantic Versioning, [Major Versions are Not Sacred][major-versions-not-sacred]) way that aligns with the the desired minimum compatible/supported Ruby version.
+(Semantic Versioning, [Major Versions are Not Sacred][major-versions-not-sacred]) way that aligns with its desired minimum compatible/supported Ruby version.
+Secondary purpose is to provide default configurations for a bevy of RuboCop-related plugins.

 ## 💎 Ruby Version Support